How to sign up for activities, classes, and offerings

 Fitness in the Park

-PP&R has ten parks (twice the amount of last year!) featuring outdoor fitness programs such as yoga, exercise, and Zumba classes.
+PP&R features outdoor fitness programs such as yoga, exercise, and Zumba classes.

 Interactive Fountains and Splash Pads

 Interactive fountains are open during park hours starting in mid-May, remaining on through early autumn.
-Splash pads are open daily from June 11 through September 6, between 11:00 am and 7:00 pm.
+Splash pads are open daily from Open June 14, 2023 through Labor Day weekend, between 10:00 am and 8:00 pm.

 Ladybug Nature Walks